uploadcare/react-components/packages/react-uploader/README.md

 ## File Uploader API

-For convenience, we provide the ability to access the File Uploader API using `refUploadCtxProvider`.
+For convenience, we provide the ability to access the File Uploader API using `apiRef`.
-You can see what methods are available in `refUploadCtxProvider` in the [documentation][uc-docs-file-uploader-api].
+You can see what methods are available in `apiRef` in the [documentation][uc-docs-file-uploader-api].
 It is important to note that we now pass all InstanceType from UploadCtxProvider.

 ```jsx